 Carbohydrates help to spur the synthesis of serotonin, the “feel-good” neurotransmitter, in the brain.
 If you are eating too much protein and too few carbohydrates, you may notice you have become moody and irritable.

 When you eat a very high protein diet with very few carbohydrates, the body can enter into a state of ketosis.
 During ketosis, the body has basically burned through all of your stored carbs (glycogen) and is now burning fat for energy.
 As fat is burned for fuel, acetones are released that can give the breath a foul smell.
 Because this is not an oral hygiene issue, cleaning the teeth will not alleviate this problem.

 Protein-rich snacks ideal for post-workout recovery

 In order to enhance protein synthesis after a workout, getting in a quick protein-rich snack is key.
-Try some of the following snacks after an intense training session for a nutritious, healthy source of protein on the go!
+Try some of the following snacks for a nutritious, healthy source of protein on the go!

 - Greek Yogurt:

 Greek yogurt is an excellent choice because it’s higher in protein than regular yogurts, and is full of probiotics for a healthier gut.
 It makes an excellent base for a blended smoothie and can also be used in dips and sauces.